 footpath crosswalk

-Red - "stop", green - "go" "Red -" stop ", green -" Make sure you are safe and go "
+Red – “stop”, green – “go” “red - “stop”, green - “Make sure it’s safe and go”

-This rule has long been outdated and does not save, but on the contrary, creates an emergency situation, since when a pedestrian exits from the back and front of the vehicle, neither the driver nor the pedestrian see each other, and a collision occurs.
-The order of crossing the carriageway of the road is strictly stipulated by the Traffic Rules, and it is not associated with bypassing the route transport!
-A tram or bus bypass was last mentioned in the "Rules for the movement of transport and pedestrians" in 1958!
-But then it was allowed to bypass these vehicles only in the places established for pedestrians!
+This rule has long been outdated and does not save, but on the contrary, creates an emergency situation, since when a pedestrian exits from behind and in front of the vehicle, neither the driver nor the pedestrian can see each other, and a collision occurs.
+The procedure for crossing the roadway is strictly stipulated by the Traffic Rules, and it is not associated with bypassing route transport!
+The last mention of bypassing a tram or bus was in the Rules for Traffic and Pedestrians in 1958!
+But then it was allowed to bypass these vehicles only in places designated for pedestrians!

-Red - wait
+Red - stop

 Yellow - wait

-ADVICE: The terms "pedestrian path" and "pedestrian crossing", "parking" and "stop", which have independent meaning, should not be confused.
-The use of non-existent concepts leads to a distortion in the understanding of the requirements of traffic rules.
+ADVICE: The terms “pedestrian path” and “pedestrian crossing”, “parking” and “stop”, which have independent meaning, should not be confused.
+The use of non-existent concepts leads to a distortion in understanding the requirements of traffic rules.

-But why why why
+But why, why, why

 Was the traffic light green?